wkye/personal-website/content/blog/2022-11-14-Reproducibility-Reproducibility-Reproducibility-Data-Science/index.md

 # Github

-I use GitHub to maintain all my code and notebook.
-I have a base folder where I install `Jupyter` more on that later.
-And then within that directory, I have different repositories for my projects.
+I use GitHub to maintain all my code and notebooks.
+I have a base folder where I install `Jupyter` (more on that later) and then within that directory, I have different repositories for my projects.
 I use [SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) to connect to GitHub.

 ```
 # Create new data directory